isomerpages/mol-services/_are-you-planning-to/manage-healthcare-costs-better.md

   <p>When choosing an IP, make sure you understand the differences in coverage, premiums, and claim limits.</p>

 <p>To explore which plan best suits your healthcare needs, and the premiums you need to be able to pay over the long term, here’s a <a href="https://www.moh.gov.sg/cost-financing/healthcare-schemes-subsidies/medishield-life/comparison-of-integrated-shield-plans" target="_blank">comparison of IPs.</a></p>

-<p>See Also: <a target="_blank" href="https://www.areyouready.gov.sg/YourInfoHub/Pages/Views-Insurance-101-Beginners-Guide-to-Integrated-Shield-Plans-BankBazaar.aspx">Beginner's Guide to Integrated Shield Plans</a>, on common pitfalls to avoid when choosing an IP.</p>
       </div>
     </div>
          <div class="tab">